-Students electing the thesis option must complete 27 credit hours of required courses, at least nine credit hours of electives and pass a comprehensive examination upon completion of the course work and thesis.
+Students electing the thesis option must complete 21 credit hours of required courses, six credit hours of thesis, and at least nine credit hours of electives.

 Students electing the non-thesis option must complete 21 credit hours of required courses, at least 15 credit hours of elective course work (with a maximum of nine credit hours outside of the Department of Sport and Entertainment Management), and pass a comprehensive examination upon completion of all course work.
 Students selecting the non-thesis option may (but are not required to) enroll in HRSM 795 Field Project in Hospitality, Retail, and Sport Management for six elective credit hours.

 - Our graduate curriculum has the most comprehensive emphasis on venue management (arenas, stadiums, amphitheaters, etc.).

 - Geared toward the development of potential and current managers, we expand your management and leadership skills.